tdaylan/pcat/docs/index.rst

 Welcome to PCAT's documentation!
 ================================

 When testing hypotheses or inferring their free parameters, a recurring problem is to compare models that contain a number of elements whose multiplicity is itself unknown.
-Therefore, given some data, it is desirable to be able to compare models with different numbers of elem parameters.
+Therefore, given some data, it is desirable to be able to compare models with different numbers of parameters.
 One way of achieving this is to obtain a point estimate (usually the most likely point) in the parameter space of each model and, then, rely on some information criterion to penalize more complex models for excess degrees of freedom.
 Another way is to sample from the parameter space of each model and compare their Bayesian evidences.
 Yet another is to take samples from the union of these models using a set of transdimensional jumps across models.
 This is what the Probabilistic Cataloger (PCAT) is designed for.

 PCAT is a hierarchical, transdimensional, Bayesian inference framework.
 It's theoretical framework is introduced in `Daylan, Portillo & Finkbeiner (2016) <https://arxiv.org/abs/1607.04637>`_, accepted to ApJ.
 In astrophysical applications, given the output of a photon counting experiment, it can be used to sample from **the catalog space**.
 In a more general context, it can be used as a mixture sampler to infer the posterior distribution of a metamodel given some Poisson distributed data.